nikfrank/react-workshop-snoop/README.md

 now that we can toggle the state, we have three things to render

-1. the selectable items
-2. switch the drop arrow to point up
+1. switch the drop arrow to point up
+2. the selectable items
 3. an invisible "click out" div behind the selectable items, so when the user clicks out, we can close the dropdown

-#### the selectable items